OpenBMB/ChatDev/wiki.md

 - **Build Your Software:** Use the following command to initiate the building of your software, replacing `[description_of_your_idea]` with your idea's description and `[project_name]` with your desired project

   name:
    ```
    python3 run.py --task "[description_of_your_idea]" --name "[project_name]"
    ```

-- here is the full params of run.py
+- here are the full params of run.py

     ```commandline
     usage: run.py [-h] [--config CONFIG] [--org ORG] [--task TASK] [--name NAME] [--model MODEL]